FHPythonUtils/AnsiToImg/DOCS.md

 class AnsiBlocks()
 ```

-representation of ansi blocks
+representation of ANSI blocks

-ansi blocks has the following attributes:
+ANSI blocks has the following attributes:
-- ansi text
+- ANSI text
-- ansi blocks
+- ANSI blocks
-ansi blocks also holds a series of attributes that are used when processing
+ANSI blocks also holds a series of attributes that are used when processing
 - sgi buffer
 - text buffer
 - background colour